jtdaugherty/brick/docs/guide.rst

 This function takes the initial application state and returns it in ``EventM``, possibly changing it and possibly making viewport requests.
+This function is invoked once and only once, at application startup.
 For more details, see `Viewports`_.
 You will probably just want to use ``return`` as the implementation of this function for most applications.